The ability to deploy a security—or even a networking—solution in the network has been a long, complicated process.

 The Security Manager is focused on the security of services, data, and users.
 It fights a moving “target” of security threats and breaches and needs to adjust swiftly and continuously introduce the most up to date security solutions available.
 As security architectures evolve, security solutions need to access more places in the network than ever before.

 OVP provides an open, high performance unconstrained environment for hosting

 virtualized solutions combined with intelligent traffic delivery capabilities

 The Open Visibility Platform is a place to host any virtualized application for security and network solutions.
-By any solution, this includes not only any virtualized solution from a third-party, but also any proprietary, homegrown solution, or in the case of government organizations or highly specialized groups, some kind of black box.
-It also includes the ability to deploy solutions on-demand and ad-hoc for various testing, diagnostics and assessments.
+This includes any virtualized solution from a third-party, as well as any proprietary, homegrown solution, or in the case of government organizations or highly specialized groups, some kind of black box.
+It also includes the ability to deploy solutions on-demand and ad-hoc for various testing, diagnostics, and assessments.

-Let’s take a closer look at the concept of openness and flexibility.
-What this means is that now organizations have the freedom to choose, and not be tied to closed garden offerings of a particular vendor.
-But even more than that, really, the freedom to choose and not have it take forever or to have to play “Let’s Make a Deal” with networking to swap an existing solution for some new one that you want to add.
-This freedom will also promote innovation because now there is a place to deploy new things.
+What this means is that now organizations have the freedom to choose, and not be tied to offerings of a particular vendor.
+Furthermore, swapping an existing solution for a new one that you want to add no longer needs to be a lengthy, dragged out process.
+This freedom will also promote innovation as there is now a place to deploy new things.